SpaceVim/SpaceVim/docs/layers/core.md

 ## Intro

-This is core layer of SpaceVim, and it is loaded by default.
+This is the core layer of SpaceVim, and it is loaded by default.

 ## Features